wistoft/jawis/packages/javi/README.md

 - Open files for merge is hardcoded to WinMerge.
 - Test paths are ignored.
 So 'path/test.ja.js' has same test log file as 'other/path/test.ja.js'
-- Output form scripts can only be own in the view.
+- Output from scripts can only be shown in the view.
 Opt-in to show it in the same console as javi runs, would be great.
 - TypeScript is fixed to a certain version.
 It should be a peer dependency, instead.

 ## Future work

 - Make it possible to use other testing frameworks.
+- Make posible to run script and tests in the browser.

+## Related work

 ## License